Rainbow-CPaaS/Rainbow-CSharp-SDK-Samples/SDK V3.X/Bot/README.md

 /// To provide access to the Rainbow.Application object used by the bot.
 Permit to use all SDK C# features from it public Rainbow.Application Application;

-/// To get the name of the Bot (it's the prefix defined in file botCredentials.json file) public String BotName;
+/// To get the name of the Bot (it's the prefix defined in file credentials.json file) public String BotName;

-/// To configure the bot - must be called before to use Login() public async Task<Boolean> Configure(JSONNode jsonNodeBotCredentials, JSONNode jsonNodeBotConfiguration);
+/// To configure the bot - must be called before to use Login() public async Task<Boolean> Configure(JSONNode jsonNodeCredentials, JSONNode jsonNodeBotConfiguration);

 /// Once configured, to start login process public Boolean Login();